v5ma/selfawarenetworks/b0327ygoogle.md

 # Micah

-Yeah, so yeah, so I'm just so have we already covered that so what I'm saying is like, so if I come from thousands to the to V1 and then goes up to V6 and then from V6 back to the thalamus is that right?
+Yeah, so yeah, so I'm just so have we already covered that so what I'm saying is like, so if I come from thousands to the to Layer 1 and then goes up to Layer 6 and then from Layer 6 back to the thalamus is that right?

 02:06:36

 # F Scott

-No think of it like this, so it goes from thalamus to V1 to V2 to V3 to be forged to be five etcetera, right?
-Except it's not just that V5 or V6 goes back to thalamus V1 goes back to thalamus V2 goes back to thalamus V3 goes back to thalamus V4.
+No think of it like this, so it goes from thalamus to Layer 1 to Layer 2 to Layer 3 to be forged to be five etcetera, right?
+Except it's not just that Layer 5 or Layer 6 goes back to thalamus Layer 1 goes back to thalamus Layer 2 goes back to thalamus Layer 3 goes back to thalamus Layer 4.

 02:06:53